pprem616/pprem616/README.md

 🛠️ My Recent Projects \
 \
 Flight Delay Analytics with Modern Data Engineering : \
-o   Developed an ELT pipeline using dbt Core to transform raw flight data into a Snowflake star schema and analyzed it in Power BI. \
+o&emsp;Developed an ELT pipeline using dbt Core to transform raw flight data into a Snowflake star schema and analyzed it in Power BI. \
 \
 Shopify - E2E Azure Data Pipeline : \
-o   Engineered Shopify sales data pipeline using ADF and Databricks, implementing a Medallion architecture with Delta Live Tables.\
+o&emsp;Engineered Shopify sales data pipeline using ADF and Databricks, implementing a Medallion architecture with Delta Live Tables.\
 \
 DocuChat - RAG-Based Document Q&A System : \
-o   Built a RAG system using Amazon Bedrock, integrating AssemblyAI for speech-to-text and AWS Lambda for processing text documents.\
+o&emsp;Built a RAG system using Amazon Bedrock, integrating AssemblyAI for speech-to-text and AWS Lambda for processing text documents.\
 \
 NYC Airbnb Data Analysis : \
-o   Analyzed Airbnb prices in NYC using multiple Tableau dashboards to deep dive into price distribution, neighborhood demand, & hosts.\
+o&emsp;Analyzed Airbnb prices in NYC using multiple Tableau dashboards to deep dive into price distribution, neighborhood demand, & hosts.\
 \
 🌐 Let's connect!\
 \